 - unless special exhaust conditions warrant alternative methods.
 Duct sprinklers are prohibited.
 Ductwork shall be field-tested using smoke or similar means to verify containment. - 15.
 All laboratory spaces shall be equipped with emergency shut-off valves for vacuum, fuel, and process gases, and a shunt trip for electric service.
-Electrical shunt buttons shall be located adjacent to the primary exit path within each lab.
+Electrical shunt buttons and dedicated fuel gas shutoff valves shall be located adjacent to the primary exit path within each lab.
+Additional controls for vacuum, process gas, or other systems requiring isolation must be provided for individual labs located just outside the lab where a utility space is suitable or within the lab adjacent to a primary egress path.
 Vacuum, fuel, and process gas valves must be provided for individual labs located just outside the lab e.g., a ball valve behind a clear cover.
 A fire alarm solenoid for automatic supply shut off of fuel gas shall be provided, as well as additional shut-offs for specialty items.
 Emergency controls shall be provided with protective covers that do not require the use of a key or break-away components and are intended for the purpose installed.
 Mushroom-type resettable buttons with covers for interior electrical controls.
 All controls to be adequately labeled with the utility and area served. - 16.
 All fuel gas supplies and their associated connections, piping, and fittings shall be provided with a painted yellow finish suitable for the application.
 Equipment located in open areas shall be installed with concrete pads and protected by yellow, rounded-top, concrete-filled pipe bollards or appropriate collision protection.

 - CN11-4: Equipment needed to provide facilities operational support to the building will take priority in funding over general building furnishings and equipment. - 2.
-CN11-5: Central vacuum cleaning systems are prohibited. - 3.
-Housekeeping closets shall be a minimum of 120 sq ft on the first floor and 90 sq ft on each subsequent floor.
-Each room shall directly access the main corridor or common
+CN11-5: Central vacuum cleaning systems are prohibited.

-- area and must be rectangular in shape, without passthrough rooms. - 4.
+- Housekeeping closets shall be a minimum of 120 sq ft on the first floor and 90 sq ft on each subsequent floor.
+Each room shall directly access the main corridor or common area and must be rectangular in shape, without passthrough rooms. - 4.
 All buildings three stories or more in height shall include a central trash and recycle room.
 The room shall have a floor drain in the center of the room, shall be located on the first floor, and shall include a minimum 8' wide x 10' tall, insulated roll-up door, with exterior access.
 The room size is indicated on the RECYCLING AND TRASH EQUIPMENT TABLE on page D.11-5. - 5.
 Each housekeeping closet and central trash recycle room shall have a sealed concrete floor, wall shelving space, and a floor mop sink, which must be precast, have corner splash pans with a maximum six inch front curb (as pictured), hot and cold water service, and trap drains.
 Power must also be provided. - All buildings three stories or more in height shall include a maintenance workspace with a sealed concrete floor, located on the first floor, and start at a minimum of 120 sq ft. - 7.
 First floor housekeeping and maintenance rooms shall have power and data connections.
-Power shall include two dedicated, 20-amp circuits. - 8.
-A Traka key-type security box and Kronos time clock compatible with systems used by UCF will require data connections and power at a single first floor location.
+Power shall include two dedicated, 20-amp circuits. - A Traka key-type security box and Kronos time clock compatible with systems used by UCF will require data connections and power at a single first floor location.
 Consult with the UCF Project Manager to determine if these are to be Contractor- or Owner-furnished. - 9.
 Metal storage sheds and similar structures are not permitted on the UCF campus.